shraynasrivastava/flavor-scout/ARCHITECTURE.md

 - Llama 3.1 70B excels at analysis tasks
 - JSON mode for structured outputs

-### Why Reddit?
+### Why NewsAPI?
-- Rich discussions about supplements and flavors
-- Active Indian fitness community (r/indianfitness)
-- Authentic, detailed user opinions
-- Free API access with simple authentication
+- Free tier with 100 requests/day

-### Why Snoowrap?
-- Official-feeling Reddit wrapper for JavaScript
-- Handles OAuth automatically
+- Searches news from multiple sources
+- Articles about supplements, fitness, health
-- Supports all Reddit API features
+- Simple API key authentication
-- Well-maintained and documented
+- Returns headlines, descriptions, and content

 ---

 ## Demo Script for Loom Video (5 mins)

 ### 1. Intro (30 seconds)
-"This is Flavor Scout - an AI-powered tool that discovers viral flavor trends from real social media discussions for HealthKart's brands."
+"This is Flavor Scout - an AI-powered tool that discovers viral flavor trends from news articles and industry content for HealthKart's brands."

 ### 2. Live Dashboard Demo (1.5 minutes)
 - Show the Golden Candidate card